aved2/aved2/README.md

 Hi!
 My name is Aditya, a student studying Mathematics and Computer Science at the University of Illinois Urbana-Champaign.
 I am eager to use my knowledge and experience to create innovative software solutions in the industry. <br><br>

 ## 🔭 I’m currently working on:
-- Building AI/ML applications with TensorFlow
+- Researching Transformers and Neural Network architecture
-- Exploring Cloud Computing through AWS
+- Exploring Quantative Finance and Algorithmic Trading

 ## 🌐 Socials: